mitranim/xhttp/readme.md

 Request interceptors are called with `(data)`, where `data` is the data supplied in your options object.

-Success interceptors are called with `(data, xhr)`, where `data` is the parsed body of the server response, and `xhr` is the native XMLHttpRequest object.

-If a request or success interceptor returns a non-undefined value, it replaces the data.
+Success and error interceptors are called with `(data, xhr)`, where `data` is the parsed body of the server response, and `xhr` is the native XMLHttpRequest object.
+When an interceptor returns a non-undefined value, it replaces the data.
 This allows to use interceptors as transformers.

-Failure interceptors are called with the same arguments as success interceptors.
-Return values are ignored.

 Interceptors are applied in the same order as you add them.